King's Manor School: History

+King's Manor School and Acklam 6th Form College shared accommodation at the existing Acklam High School site, Acklam Manor House.
+However, the main school block later burnt down and King's Manor School moved to Hall Garth School, merging with that school in 2010.

 Subjects taught

 The school taught a range of subjects and as a Specialist sports colleges it was particularly known for the quality of its facilities for Physical Education.

 Houses

 As a Specialist Sports College, the school was involved in a project called the Aspiring Sports College Project (ASCOP) and eventually became a national demonstration site.
 The project aimed to raise student aspirations through listening to their views and ideas and giving them a sense of belonging to the school.
 It was this work which led to the House system launch in 2005; the school was divided into houses named after the ships of the local hero Captain James Cook: